Preserving Angles Improves Feature Distillation: Experiments: Feature distillation

 \subsection{Results}

-\paragraph{TinTeM trains more competitive students.} \cref{tbl:imagenet_knn_linear_acc} shows that TinTeM trains students with better performance in comparison to Proteus \cite{zhang2024accessingvisionfoundationmodels}, for both the linear probing and kNN evaluation methods.
+\paragraph{CosPress trains more competitive students.} \cref{tbl:imagenet_knn_linear_acc} shows that CosPress trains students with better performance in comparison to Proteus \citep{zhang2024accessingvisionfoundationmodels}, for both the linear probing and kNN evaluation methods.
+These improvements are statistically significant, taking into account the low variability observed across different random seeds.
 It is also found that the teacher head can project the embeddings from the teacher network into the latent space of the student with minimal loss of kNN accuracy, and that the token student head from Proteus has a higher kNN accuracy than the model backbone (\cref{tbl:imagenet_knn_linear_acc_comp}).
-These observations confirm the motivations for TinTeM --- the Proteus student heads are not an uninformative mapping into a higher dimensional space, but are contaminated with information relevant for reproducing the teacher model.
-Further, a high-quality lower dimensional projection from the teacher network is simple to train and provides more effective supervision.
+These observations confirm the motivations for CosPress---the Proteus student heads are not an uninformative mapping into a higher dimensional space, but are contaminated with information relevant for reproducing the teacher model.
+Further, a high-quality projection that compresses the teacher emebeddings into the latent space of the student---that preserves cosine similarity---can be learnt, and this provides more effective supervision.

+In \cref{tbl:imagenet_knn_linear_acc} we also consider Proteus-$V_kD$, where the projection matrices $\mathbf{W}$ in the Proteus student head are constrained to be right-orthogonal using the $V_kD$ approach \citep{miles2024vkd}.
+This method builds a re-parametrisation map using skew symmetry and a matrix exponential approximation to construct $\mathbf{W}$ such that it is approximately right-orthogonal. \cref{tbl:imagenet_knn_linear_acc} shows that in this context, this re-parametrisation does not significantly impact performance, and does not completely prevent contamination of the student head $g_\phi$.

-It is also observed in \cref{tbl:imagenet_knn_linear_acc} that the TinTeM and Proteus approaches can outperform the distilled DINOv2 models of the same size.
+It is also observed in \cref{tbl:imagenet_knn_linear_acc} that the CosPress and Proteus approaches can outperform the distilled DINOv2 models of the same size.
 However, it is challenging to determine if these distillation approaches are more effective, as the DINOv2 models were trained on a larger proprietary dataset, of which the ImageNet-1K dataset was only a small subset.

-\paragraph{TinTeM learns a scaled orthogonal projection.} It is found that TinTeM learns a linear map $\textbf{W}$ in the teacher head (\cref{eq:tintem_teacher_head}) that is approximately orthogonal, up to a scaling factor.
+\paragraph{CosPress learns an approximately left and right orthogonal projection.} As theorised in Lemma \ref{lemma:left_ortho_implies_right_ortho}, it is found that CosPress learns a linear map $\mathbf{W}$ in the teacher head (\cref{eq:tintem_teacher_head}) that is approximately left and right-orthogonal, up to a scaling factor.
 More concisely, we find that